lucialand/lucia-docs/docs/essentials/introduction.md

 A tiny `3kb` JavaScript library for prototyping web applications.

+Sometimes, all you want to do is to try and do something—No boilerplate, bundlers, or complex build processes.
+Lucia aims to do this, providing an augmentation layer for your logic, allowing you to build just what you need with minimal effort and time.

 - **Declarative:** Lucia provides a declarative API similar to Vue to create views, making development predictable and intuitive through markup-centric code.
 - **Reactive:** When the view is changed and trapped by the observer, the internal Virtual DOM will automatically react and will update and render the new view in realtime.
 - **Lightweight:** Lucia is extremely light and performant as it renders directives only if necessary by skipping static nodes through element references.